Calrossy Anglican School: Curriculum

-Co-curriculum

 Extra-curriculum activities include music groups, sporting teams, public speaking, debating and drama.

 Music

 The school offers music ensembles, such as orchestra, jazz band, string ensemble, cello choir, woodwind ensemble and choir.
 Links with the Tamworth Regional Conservatorium of Music enable the school to provide private tuition in piano, guitar, violin, clarinet, flute, cello and drums on the school grounds.

 Music activities include a house music competition, carol service, Creative Skills week and recital evenings.

 Sport

 Calrossy offers sports, from beginners to advanced level, and offers pathways into professional sporting accolades.
 The school participates in local community sporting associations, where competition takes place throughout the week outside school hours.

 Calrossy is an affiliate member of the Hunter Region Independent Schools group which provides a sporting pathway to state and national levels as part of the Combined Independent School Sporting Association.
 There is an opportunity for students to represent HRIS and AICES in hockey, netball, waterpolo, swimming, athletics, cross-country, tennis and tennis.
 Other sports available include touch football, basketball, soccer, equestrian and softball.

 Calrossy holds annual inter-house competitions in swimming and athletics, and a Sports Day involving a range of sports in term three.